purdue-cs193-fall-2019/homework-1-jabendro/index.md

 # Jason Abendroth's First CS193 Homework

-My favortie things about CS193:
+My favorite things about CS193:
 - Helps to learn useful programming tools and resources
 - Not as difficult/stressful as CS180, but is still important
 - Neither my PSO nor my lecture are really early in the morning